 Our ability to advance our national interests and exert our influence, both within and beyond the European Union, has never been more important.
 We are working to deepen our influence within the European Union, influence the debate on the future of Europe and diversify our trade with the wider world.
 We have an ambitious vision for our role in the world.
 We launched the Global Ireland initiative, which aims to double the scope and impact of Ireland’s global footprint by 2025.
 This is something we should be doing, even if there was no Brexit.
 It means doing things differently, doing more and doing things better.

 Ireland is opening new embassies and consulates around the world, including this year in Mumbai, Los Angeles, Cardiff and Frankfurt.
 It is hard to believe we do not have consulates in these places already.
 Mumbai is a city of 40 million people and the economic capital of India.
 Los Angeles is one of the cultural capitals of the world.
 Cardiff is in our nearest neighbour, Wales.
-Frankfurt is the financial and economic capital of Germany and home of the ECB.
+Frankfurt is the financial and economic capital of Germany and home of the European Central Bank.
 All of the consulates will open this year.
 Some of them have already been opened and there will be others.
 We are also expanding some of our embassies.

 We are investing more in our agencies such as IDA Ireland, Enterprise Ireland, Bord Bia and Tourism Ireland.
 We are sharing our cultural offering around the world because for so many people, particularly those who are not of Irish heritage, their first glimpse of Ireland is through the window of our unique culture, language, literature and dance.
 We are developing new air and sea connections.
 We are welcoming more international students to Ireland.
 We have become an observer member of la Francophonie.
 We have joined the Asian and African investment and development banks.
 We are expanding our international development programme, with an increase of €100 million in our overseas aid budget this year.
 This represents the most ambitious renewal and expansion of Ireland’s international presence since the foundation of the State.